top of page

 Can I go into a Project BRAVO office and speak to someone in person?

 Yes, Project BRAVO offices are open to the public and you can ask staff general questions.
-We will not, however, provide in-person appointments to process applications.
+Application processing will be available remotely through phone, email, or online services.

 How long will it be until I hear back?